-Based upon beneficial ownership as of December 31, 2010, our directors, executive officers and holders of more than 5% of our common stock, alone or together with their affiliates own, in the aggregate, approximately 69% of our outstanding shares of common stock.
+Based upon beneficial ownership as of December 31, 2011, our directors, executive officers and holders of more than 5% of our common stock, alone or together with their affiliates own, in the aggregate, approximately 26% of our outstanding shares of common stock.
+Our two executive officers, Viktor Rozsnyay, CEO and Daniel Kun, Jr., Vice President own 100% of our Series A Preferred Stock, which gives them majority voting power.
 As a result, these shareholders, will be able to exercise a controlling influence over matters requiring shareholder approval, including the election of directors and approval of significant corporate transactions, and will have significant control over our management and policies.
 Some of these persons or entities may have interests that are different from yours.
 For example, these shareholders may support proposals and actions with which you may disagree or which are not in your interests.
 The concentration of ownership could delay or prevent a change in control of our company or otherwise discourage a potential acquirer from attempting to obtain control of our company, which in turn could reduce the price of our common stock.
 In addition, these shareholders, some of whom have representatives sitting on our Board of Directors, could use their voting influence to maintain our existing management and directors in office, delay or prevent changes of control of our company, or support or reject other management and board proposals that are subject to stockholder approval, such as amendments to our employee stock plans and approvals of significant financing transactions.